sinantan/jsonpyd/README.md

 # JsonPyd

-JsonPyd is a Python tool that automatically generates Pydantic models from JSON schemas.
+JsonPyd is a tool that automatically generates Pydantic models from JSON schemas.

 ## Installation